nabilamajeed7086/NabilaMajeed/README.md

 - Implements APIs to seamlessly connect applications with powerful web services.
 - Solves complex problems with a methodical approach and clean code.
 - Creates high-quality apps that deliver exceptional user experiences.
+- Builds cross-platform apps using Flutter, ensuring consistent performance and design across Android and iOS.

 ---